ShakuriAvi/TicTacToe-Backend/README.md

 # TicTacToe-Backend
 TicTacToe game implemented by .net on c#.
-The client side implemented with Winform and backend side with ASP.NET Core.</br>
+The client side implemented with Winforms and backend side with ASP.NET Core.</br>
 Link to Backend side: https://github.com/ShakuriAvi/TicTacToe-Client.</br>